dnsimple/dnsimple-support/content/articles/account-users.markdown

     ![Add a new member](/files/add-member-link-members-screen.png)

 1. Enter the email address of the user you want to invite.
-It doesn't matter if they are a DNSimple user or not.
+It doesn't matter if they're a DNSimple user or not.
 They'll receive an email inviting them to join the account.

     ![Add a new member form](/files/add-member-screen.png)